Deepti1206/deepti1206.github.io/docs/index.md

 Output link
 ![skim_census](https://raw.githubusercontent.com/Deepti1206/deepti1206.github.io/blob/main/docs/images/skim_census.png)

-Looking at the above output, you will find that we have tried to look at disease types and the value at city level.
-We will now be able to look at the dimension, datatype and find out missing values in the census dataframe.
+Looking at the above output, you will find that I have tried to look at disease types and the value at city level.
+I will now be able to look at the dimension, datatype and find out missing values in the census dataframe.

 ![skim_census](https://raw.githubusercontent.com/Deepti1206/deepti1206.github.io/blob/main/docs/images/Skim_census_2.png)

-If you see, the missing value in "PAPTEST" is hig and hence we will eliminate this column from our data.
-We will also rename the columns for better styling guide
+If you see, the missing value in "PAPTEST" is hig and hence I will eliminate this column from our data.
+I will also rename the columns for better styling guide

  ```
 #Removing Paptest